Guerodye/fy21c2-sp3-OrionoCode-Spotify/README.md

 #To run this file

-#install npm
+#install npm in this project.
+Type this: npm install

-#Type this:  npm run build-css
+#Type this to build your project:  npm run build-css

+#Type this to build for production: npm run prod

 The Problem:
 A new client heard about the work we did on ULEMHub and recommended us to this music company, Spotify — they want us to implement their new UI design in TailwindCSS.